Ski flying: Harrachov joins in, Planica versus Oberstdorf continues

 Planica and Oberstdorf briefly had a new challenger when the Čerťák K165 hill in Harrachov, Czech Republic (then a part of Czechoslovakia), was opened in 1980.
 For one year, all three venues shared the world record when Armin Kogler jumped 176 m at Harrachov's opening event.
 He improved this to 180 m in 1981, this time in Oberstdorf.
 Notably, at the 1980 Harrachov event, 16-year-old rookie Steve Collins won all three competitions with jumps consistently close to world record figures.
-At the 1983 Ski Flying World Championships, Pavel Ploc brought the world record back to Harrachov (which had since been upgraded to K185) by jumping 181 m; this remains the last time a world record was set there.
+At the 1983 Ski Flying World Championships, Pavel Ploc brought the world record back to Harrachov, which had since been upgraded to K180, by jumping 181 m; this remains the last time a world record was set there.

 The issue of safety in ski flying had resurfaced.
-In only a single day at the aforementioned 1983 event, the hill in Harrachov – a location named "Devil's Mountain" – became notorious for causing many violent accidents.
+In only a single day at the 1983 event, the hill in Harrachov – a location named "Devil's Mountain" – became notorious for causing many violent accidents.
 Horst Bulau crashed and suffered a concussion, while Steinar Bråten and Jens Weißflog also crashed.
-Tapio Mikkonen crashed heavily in 1980, as did Ploc in 1985 and Iztok Melin in 1989.
-All escaped serious injury, but it was a chilling precursor of more to come.
+Ploc crashed in 1985 and Iztok Melin in 1989.

 Over the next few years, the one-upmanship continued as the world record was again traded between Planica and Oberstdorf.
 In 1984, Matti Nykänen jumped 182 m twice on the same day in Oberstdorf.
 By improving this to 185 m the next day, Nykänen became the first athlete since Reidar Andersen in 1935 to set three world records in the space of 24 hours.
-It would be the end of an era as this was the last time a world record was set in Oberstdorf; altogether twenty were set there.
+It would be the end of an era as this was the last time a world record was set in Oberstdorf; altogether 21 were set there.

 In 1985, to coincide with that year's Ski Flying World Championships, Planica underwent another upgrade to increase the K-point to 185 m.
 World records were again shattered as a result.
-Mike Holland first jumped 186 m to become the first American world record holder since Henry Hall in 1921.
+Mike Holland first jumped 186 m to become the first American world record holder since Henry Hall in 1921, and the last to date.
 Nykänen would follow this up by landing a metre further.
 In the final round of that event, and in a show of dominance as he closed in on his second Ski Jumping World Cup title, Nykänen wowed the crowd with a jump of 191 m to punctuate his title win and effectively bring the Planica–Oberstdorf rivalry to a close.

-Mike Holland later described his own jump:
+Holland, who has said "Ski flying was my speciality", later described his own jump:

 The world record jump was very smooth.
 It felt like I was lying on my stomach on a glass coffee table, watching a movie projected on a screen underneath the table.
 Although the flight was very smooth, it seemed like the movie projector was running the film faster than intended.